Falx/node-multi-perf/README.md

  ### Baseline

-These are the results of the test with the server running as is.
+This is the application running as is.

 ```bash
 # Start the server in 1 terminal